 If you’re interested in tattoos and you’re interested in weed, it might sound like the perfect match.
 Something to take the edge off that won’t thin your blood like alcohol.

 But should you really smoke weed before getting a tattoo?
 And what are some of the potential side effects?
 Just keep reading – we’ll break down everything you need to know.

 Advantages of Smoking Weed Before Getting a Tattoo

 Of course, since everyone reacts slightly differently to drugs, what might relax one person might make someone else a little more anxious.
-You need to consider your past experiences when deciding whether or not you’ll likely experience any positive effects from smoking weed before getting your tattoo.
+You need to consider your past experiences when deciding whether or not you’ll likely have any positive effects from smoking weed before getting your tattoo.

 Users recommend an indica-heavy strain instead of a Sativa-heavy one.
 Indica-heavy strains tend to do a better job at relaxing your mind and body and are less likely to get you feeling jittery while you’re on the table.

 Disadvantages of Smoking Weed Before Getting a Tattoo

 Unlike alcohol, which can cause significant problems if you use it while getting a tattoo, there really aren’t any dangerous disadvantages to getting a tattoo while high.

 Nevertheless, everyone reacts differently to drugs.
 You will need to contemplate whether smoking weed before getting a tattoo is the best decision for you.
 If you’re considering it, think back to past experiences with weed and how it made you feel.

 If it made you more anxious or aware of your different physical sensations, it might be a bad idea to smoke before getting a tattoo.
 Instead of taking the edge off, it may make you focus more on the pain and increase your anxiety.
 This in turn could cause you to become more jittery.